Enjoying the best things to do in San Cristobal de las Casas is definitely not to be missed on your Mexico itinerary!

 The Municipal Market is a sensory overload, in a good way, and not to be missed on your list of things to do in San Cristobal de las Casas!

-The Arcotete Ecotourist Park (El Arcotete Parque Ecoturístico) is a worthy addition to your list of things to do in San Cristóbal de las Casas!
+Arcotete Ecotourist Park (El Arcotete Parque Ecoturístico) is a worthy addition to your list of things to do.

 From the entrance down to the bottom of the valley, it’s no more than a 5-minute walk and the trail emerges right at the base of the El Arcotete archway.

-The tour includes a hotel pick-up in San Cristobal, a visit to Cascadas del Chiflon, boat cruise and swim at Montebello Lakes National Park, then returning to San Cristobal with a hotel drop-off.
+The tour includes a hotel pick-up in San Cristobal, a visit to Cascadas del Chiflon, a boat cruise, and a swim at Montebello Lakes National Park, then returning to San Cristobal with a hotel drop-off.

 There are three viewpoints once you reach the top of the trail at Cascadas El Chiflon.
 My favorite viewpoint of the three is the one that is the highest and the closest to the base of the falls which can be accessed by a concrete staircase.

-The closer you get to main falls at Cascadas El Chiflon, the wetter you are going to get from the copious amounts of mist that fills the air.
+The closer you get to the main falls at Cascadas El Chiflon, the wetter you are going to get from the copious amounts of mist that fill the air.
 Getting soaked from the spray of the falls is an incredible experience in itself.

 The grandeur size of Cascada El Chiflon is an incredible sight and one I won’t soon forget.
 Boasting a 120-meter waterfall that surges down a towering cliff face with immense power, crashing into a circular catch basin below.

-The Casa Na Bolom Museum is one of the top things to do in San Cristobal while wandering around the city checking out all the sights, so be sure to add it to the list!
+Casa Na Bolom Museum is one of the top things to do while wandering around the city and checking out all the sights, so be sure to add it to the list!

 Inside the museum, you can find old artifacts that belonged to a couple of European explorers, Gertrude and Frans Blom, who resided in Chiapas in the mid-1900s.
 They spent the majority of their time studying and protecting the Mayan culture in the region.

-There are a number of courtyards inside Casa Na Bolom that are particularly interesting, featuring curved archways painted a bright yellow color and beautiful gardens surround the building.
+There are a number of courtyards inside Casa Na Bolom that are particularly interesting, featuring curved archways painted a bright yellow color and beautiful gardens surrounding the building.
 An Instagram-worthy location for sure!